 Modern database applications exploit the ability to execute a procedure specified by a transaction.
 These are called active transactions and they are supported by our algorithm, provided that the invoked procedure is deterministic and depends solely on the current database state.
-The procedure will be invoked at the time the action is ordered, rather than before the creation of the update.
+The key is that the procedure will be invoked at the time the action is ordered, rather than before the creation of the update.

-Finally, we mentioned that our model best fits oneoperation transactions.
-Actually, any non-interactive transactions that do not invoke triggers are supported in a similar way.
-However, some applications need to use interactive transactions which, within the same transaction, read data and then perform updates based on a user decision, rather than a deterministic procedure.
+Finally, we mentioned that our model best fits one-operation transactions.
+Some applications need to use interactive transactions which, within the same transaction, read data and then perform updates based on a user decision, rather than a deterministic procedure.
 Such behavior, cannot be modeled using one action, but can be mimicked with the aid of two actions.
-The first action reads the necessary data, while the second one is an active action as described above.
-This active action encapsulates the update dictated by the user, but first checks whether the values of the data read by the first action are still valid.
-If not, the update is not applied, as if the transaction was aborted in the traditional sense.
+The first action will read the necessary data, while the second one will be an active action as described above.
+This active action will encapsulate the update dictated by the user, but will first check whether the values of the data read by the first action are still valid.
+If not, the update will not be applied, as if the transaction was aborted in the traditional sense.
 Note that if one server "aborts", all of the servers will abort that (trans)action, since they apply an identical deterministic rule to an identical state of the database.